Baseline Management for Tile Servers

 Deterministic Capture Pipelines

-A production-grade capture script typically follows this sequence:
+A production-grade capture script follows this sequence:

 - Viewport & DPR Locking: Force